ArtHitParade

 Some Salyut stations were made for military use.
 It was the Almaz program, on which very limited information was published at that time.

-On May 7 in Brussels, Lempertz sells a VA capsule (Vozvraschaemyi Apparat) used in the Almaz program.
-This piece 2.20 m high and 2.80 m in larger diameter weighing 1.9 tons is estimated between US $ 1M and 2M.
+The capsule is 2.20 m high and 2.80 m in larger diameter weighing 1.9 tons.
 It could transport three cosmonauts or unmanned heavy equipment.
-Here is the link to the first pre-sale press release.

-Sent into space in 1977 and 1978, this unit was certainly the first spacecraft that was reused.
+Sent into space in 1977 and 1978, this unit was arguably the first spacecraft that was reused.
+It was confirmed before sale that its two missions were unmanned.
 At that time NASA began developing their space shuttle.

 Powered by Create your own unique website with customizable templates.